A fresh approach to playing

 Do I have to cough up to try it out?

-Piano Portals is accessible and transparent - you can begin to transform your playing right now without investing a penny by joining in with the activities in this free online course.
-Sign up with your email address at the foot of this page for news of new free videos, resources and events.
+Piano Portals is accessible and transparent - you can begin to transform your playing right now without investing a penny by exploring the Piano Portals Free Taster.

 Can't I just use Chopin's Études?